picandocodigo/List-Category-Posts/readme.txt

  button in the pagination navigation with a custom text.
  * **pagination_next** - Replace the ">>" characters in the "next"
  button in the pagination navigation with a custom text.

+You can also set a default value for pagination in the Options Page.
+This will apply every time you use the shortcode.
+You can override the option by using `pagination='yes'` and `pagination='no'` in the shortcode.

 ==Changing the pagination CSS==